 If you’ve still got questions about financing your car, read this blog on, ‘Everything You Need to Know Before Financing a Car.’

-Inovayt Financial Planner, Luke Mase encourages people to consider the potential long-term impacts that purchasing a car will have on your circumstances.
+Inovayt Financial Advisor Melbourne, Luke Mase encourages people to consider the potential long-term impacts that purchasing a car will have on their circumstances.

 “It’s important not to rush into the decision and to understand the pros and cons of each option and what they mean to you,” he says.

 Whether you purchase a car outright or obtain finance, it’s a big decision.
 Take your time, consider your options and most importantly, do your research.
 It’s not just about how much the car will cost initially, you also need to consider ongoing maintenance costs, insurance and registration each year.
 While you may be in a position to purchase a car outright if something unexpected happens do you still have enough money on hand?
-If you’re considering obtaining finance for your next car, get in touch to see how we may be able to support you.
+If you’re considering obtaining finance for your next car, get in touch with an Inovayt car loan broker to see how we may be able to support you.